 The student is presented with the basic fundamentals of plastic mold construction and molding processes.
-Experienced individuals may contact the instructor to gain admittance to this course.
-Prerequisite: MFG402 and MFG403
+Experienced individuals may contact instructor to gain admittance to this course.
+Prerequisite: MFG 402, MFG 403

-MFG502 3 3 0 0 0
+MFG 502 33 0 0 0 INTRO STATISTICAL PROCESS CNTL VOC/TECH

-INTRO TO STATISTICAL

-PROCESS CONTROL VOC/TECH

 Introduction to the concepts of variability and statistical process control.
-The student will develop the ability to utilize the basic SPC tools, monitor and interpret charts and exercise statistical methods for continuous improve-
+The student will develop the ability to utilize the basic SPC tools, monitor and interpret charts and exercise statistical methods for continuous improvement.